 Our construction clients require counsel with a deep understanding of this ever-changing industry.
 Nexsen Pruet’s Construction law practice group is the largest group of construction attorneys in the Carolinas.
 In North Carolina, we are the only firm with construction lawyers residing in all three of the state’s largest metropolitan areas.

 Our attorneys have decades of experience guiding clients through every stage of a construction project and have seen the bumps in the road.
 They use that knowledge to anticipate risks and discuss possible outcomes.
 Our award-winning Construction lawyers provide guidance on projects from beginning to end, advising on matters related to bidding and procurement, bid protests, contract preparation, and dispute resolution.

 Nexsen Pruet’s collaborative approach to client service is apparent in our ability to leverage our resources and pull together counsel from within the firm on real estate, environmental, corporate, employment, and bankruptcy matters that may affect your project — from contract reviews to permitting, insurance to financing, delays to cumulative impact, and surety bond claims.

 How you resolve these matters can have a major impact on your company, your image, and your bottom line.
 Nexsen Pruet's team of Construction attorneys understands the many sides of the industry.
 Our lawyers have the experience needed to help manage and overcome the diverse challenges you deal with every day.

 Broad industry experience

-We are proud to have developed one of the leading construction practices in the Carolinas.
+We are proud to have developed one of the leading construction practices in the southeast.
 Our experience touches on all areas of the industry, including: